ParvizKarimli/clscraper/readme.md

 ## About CLScraper

-This is a project for scraping CraigsList and analyzing, parsing, and presenting the results in a more readable way with CRUD features.
+This is a project in Laravel for scraping CraigsList and analyzing, parsing, and presenting the results in a more readable way with CRUD features.